Poker Hand Rankings Chart for Texas Hold'em

 Why Are Poker Hand Rankings Important?

-Plus, knowledge of the poker hand rankings system allows you to make better decisions while you play.
+Plus, knowledge of the hand rankings system allows you to make better decisions while you play.
 If you know you’ve got a strong hand, you can take the opportunity to make a value bet and win additional money from your opponents.
-Similarly, if you know you have a weak hand, you can decide whether you want to give up and save your money, or attempt to bluff your opponent off of a better hand.
+Similarly, if you know you have a weak hand, you can decide whether you want to give up and save your money or attempt to bluff your opponent off of a better hand.

 POKER HANDS PROBABILITY

-One of the things you’ll notice when checking out the poker hand rankings is that the higher-ranked hands are much harder to make.
+One of the things you’ll notice when checking out the hand rankings is that the higher-ranked hands are much harder to make.
 The probability of making these hands is very low, which is what makes them so valuable.

-While it’s not necessarily important to know that you only get a royal flush one in every 650,000 times or so, it’s good to understand just how rare these hands are as it puts your opponent’s possible range into perspective.
+While it’s not necessarily important to know that you only get a royal flush once in every 650,000 times or so, it’s good to understand just how rare these hands are as it puts your opponent’s possible range into perspective.
 If you do want to get a better understanding of the important poker math, make sure you check out our poker odds calculator, where you can explore the equities of different hands on the flop, turn, and river.

 A mistake beginners make is always assuming that their opponent has a much stronger hand than them.
 Even if they hold a strong hand, they convince themselves that their opponent must have a better one if they’re continuing to bet.
 However, being able to look at how rare these hands are should help you put into perspective how infrequently your opponent will have these hands, allowing you to play with more freedom.